Habitat

 diving at intruders and striking them with their bills

-The common tern population has been declining due to habitat loss and disturbance.
+The common tern population has been declining due to habitat loss and nest disturbance.
 Their nests are often difficult to see on beaches and their eggs can be easily destroyed by people stepping on the them.
-The common tern is an endangered species in New Hampshire and it is on the Federal Endangered Species List.
+The common tern is a threatened species in New Hampshire.